Weekend (Earth and Fire song): Year-end charts

-Sales and certifications
+Certifications

 Chips version

-Weekend was first covered by the Swedish group Chips on their eponymously titled debut-album.
+"Weekend" was first covered by the Swedish group Chips on their eponymously titled debut-album.
 Originally, the version was recorded in 1980, but was only available on the album's first printed issues, as all subsequent releases (now called "Sweets'n Chips") replaced the song with the track "Good Morning".
 It wasn't until the release of the 1997 Greatest Hits-album "20 bästa låtar" that the song became widely available again.
 The B-Side on the single was the Instrumental track "Tokyo".

 Track listing

 Scooter version

 "Weekend" was also covered by German techno group Scooter as "Weekend!".
 It was released on 24 February 2003 as the first single from their ninth studio album, The Stadium Techno Experience (2003).
 The single reached number two in Germany and was a top-10 hit in Austria, Denmark, Finland, the Netherlands, Norway, and Sweden.
 In Norway, the song is certified Platinum for sales exceeding 10,000.